-Women's hip bones are articulated onto the pelvis at the joint differently than those of men.
-Especially female

-Female Male Pelvic Structure Wide Narrow Spinal Column Hollow back Relatively straight (with respect to lumbar area) Balance Point of Pelvis Farther forward Middle of pelvis (on seat bones) Pubic Symphysis Fairy flat and low - will hit the pommel area Relatively higher and steeper angles Hip Joints Articulation is angled to the side Shorter tail bone Articulation straight, allowing the leg to hang straight Longer tail bone adult amateur riders, who started riding later in life or who don't ride regularly, are challenged to have their legs hang straight, because the articulation causes the legs to naturally angle out.
-Changing the angle of the flap and possibly also the position of the thigh roll can address this with a female saddle.
+the pelvis at the joint differently than those of men.
+Especially female adult life or who don't ride regularly, are challenged to have their legs hang straight, because the articulation causes the legs to naturally angle out.
+Changing the angle of ridge, or that your seat bones are falling the flap and possibly also the position of the thigh roll can address this with a female saddle.
 If the flap is too straight, the knee comes too close to the front of the flap, and in motion the leg will actually go over the flap.
 Forcing this ("Legs back!" - again!) can move the pelvis forward, resulting in back pain or discomfort.
-Proper flap positioning is another small point in accommodating the female anatomy in saddle design.
+Proper tion with his spine perpendicular to the flap positioning is another small point in accommodating the female anatomy in saddle design.